bertholdm/isfdb3-calibre/README.md

 Installation:

 Download the attached zip file and install the plugin as described in the Introduction to plugins thread (https://www.mobileread.com/forums/showthread.php?t=118680).
-The plugin is also available in Calibre's Plugin Updater.
+The plugin is also available in Calibre's plugin updater.

 How to report bugs and suggestions: